TechWithRay/simple_inference_server/docs/code_review.md

 ### Remaining risks / sharp edges (worth tracking)

 - **Context propagation into executor threads**:
-  - Request IDs are stored in `contextvars`, but context is not propagated into thread pool workers by default.
+  - Request IDs are propagated into executor threads via `app.utils.executor_context.run_in_executor_with_context`.
-  - Outcome: logs emitted *inside* model handlers may not include `request_id` even though API logs do.
+  - Ensure any new `run_in_executor` callsites use the helper so handler logs remain traceable.
 - **Best-effort cancellation**:
   - Cancelling the asyncio `Future` does not preempt a running kernel in PyTorch/Transformers; it only stops waiting and frees queue/limiter capacity.
   - Under sustained timeouts, work can still accumulate inside worker threads until they complete.